 Begin with the wedding invitations and get a tinge of Valentine in your invitations as well.
 You can get the wedding invitation cards decorated with cupids and in intricate gold lettering.
-Also the invitation can be the best conveyer of the colour scheme of the day.
+Also, the invitation can be the best conveyer of the color scheme of the day.
 Scream love with a picture of you and your hubby on the card.

-Valentine’s Day is a very popular day to take wedding vows, so be very careful while selecting the venue of your marriage.
-You can select a place, where lots of candles can be lit to really set the mood of the ceremony.
-Look for a place warm enough in mid-February, to be in a secluded garden, or may be a scenic spot with lush flowers around.
+Valentine’s Day is a very popular day to take wedding vows, so be very careful while selecting the venue for your marriage.
+You can select a place, where lots of candles are lit to really set the mood of the ceremony.
+Look for a place warm enough in mid-February, it can be in a secluded garden, or maybe a scenic spot with lush flowers around.

 The main ingredient for the wedding decoration is flowers and more flowers.
-Celebrate with perfectly decorated centrepieces and a table set that shows off your Valentine’s Day theme!
-Tie up your theme with some conversation hearts made into cookies; small gold cupids in floral arrangement kept on the centre tables or large bows (as per the wedding theme) around the backs of chairs to delight your guests.
+Celebrate with perfectly decorated centerpieces and a table set that shows off your Valentine’s Day theme!
+Tie up your theme with some conversation hearts made into cookies; small gold cupids in floral arrangement kept on the center tables or large bows (as per the wedding theme) around the backs of chairs will delight your guests.

-Throwing some stress on the wedding colour theme would not be a bad idea.
-Having the all white wedding with silver or gold accents will give a classic elegant statement to your wedding.
-Other than this, you can also go with the traditional red or pink, or combo of the two.
-Strike out in a different direction with maybe Lavender which is a highly romantic colour.
-To give your wedding the magical and cloudy Valentine’s feel, mix with regal blues, shimmering gold, deep greens and rich ivory shades.
+Throwing some stress on the wedding color theme would not be a bad idea.
+Having the all-white wedding with silver or gold accents will give a classic elegant statement to your wedding.
+Other than this, you can also go with the traditional red or pink, or a combo of the two.
+A strikeout can be done in a different direction with maybe Lavender which is a highly romantic color.
+To give your wedding the magical and cloudy Valentine’s feel, mix with regal blues, shimmering gold, deep greens, and rich ivory shades.

-Remember whatever you wear on your wedding should match the colour theme of the day.
+Remember whatever you wear at your wedding should match the color theme of the day.
 A white dress with red accents on your Valentine’s Day wedding is always welcome.
-You can also go for deep red, the colour of love.
+You can also go for deep red, the color of love.
 Wear flowers woven into a soft, romantic hairstyle.
-Your wedding jewellery should reflect the theme with hearts, roses, doves or cupids.
+Your wedding jewelry should reflect the theme with hearts, roses, doves or cupids.
 Wear rubies to complete the look.
 The brides can also go for outfits with varying shades of pink, mauve, and silver.
-On the other hand the groom can wear red ties with different red and pink boutonnieres.
+On the other hand, the groom can wear red ties with different red and pink boutonnieres.